madisonlowe/notionish/LOG.md

 ### To Do

 - **Editable page:**
   - Returns static header zone on all editable pages.
+DONE.
     - Returns editable header zone on all editable pages.
+DONE.
   - Returns one editable block as default.
   - When you press enter inside of an editable block, it duplicates the block (but empty) on the next line.
 - **Editable header zone: DONE.**